lanl-aea/Tardigrade-examples/docs/GEOS_elastic_cylinder.rst

     GEOS elastic cylinder simulation force vs displacement

-The Cauchy stress (ZZ component) is plotted in Figure :numref:`{number} <GEOS_elastic_cylinder_stress>` showing that stress is approximately uniaxial varying from -6.2 to -6.4 MPa with higher stresses concentrated on the bottom.
+The Cauchy stress (ZZ component) is plotted for the final time step in Figure :numref:`{number} <GEOS_elastic_cylinder_stress>` showing that stress is approximately uniaxial varying from -6.2 to -6.4 MPa with higher stresses concentrated on the bottom.